asyncapi/training/VIDEO_3_SCRIPT.md

 In this video, we'll talk about:

- - What is AsyncAPI Spec and how did it come about
+ - What is AsyncAPI Spec, and how did it come about
  - What AsyncAPI brings
- - What is AsyncAPI Initiative and what are its objectives
+ - What is AsyncAPI Initiative, and what are its objectives
  - AsyncAPI joins Linux Foundation

  Ready?
 Let's get started!

-## What is AsyncAPI Spec and how did it come about
+## What is AsyncAPI Spec, and how did it come about

 AsyncAPI is an open-source specification founded by Fran Mendez in 2017.
 Inspired by OpenAPI, it aims at making working with EDA as easy as working with REST APIs.
 But, how to do that?